Battle of Taiz

-The Battle of Taiz erupted during the 2011 Yemeni Revolution, between forces loyal to Yemeni leader Ali Abdullah Saleh and opposition protesters, backed by armed tribesmen and defecting soldiers in the city of Taiz.
+The Battle of Taiz erupted during the 2011 Yemeni Revolution, between forces loyal to Yemeni leader Ali Abdullah Saleh and opposition protesters, backed by armed tribesmen and defecting soldiers in the southwestern Yemeni city of Taiz.

 The battle

 Opposition demonstrators had occupied the main square in the city since the start of the uprising against the rule of president Saleh.
 The protests were for the most part peaceful.
 However, that changed on 29 May, when the military started an operation to crush the protests and clear the demonstrators from their camp at the square.
-Troops reportedly fired live ammunition and from water cannons on the protesters, burned their tents and bulldozers ran over some of them.
+Troops reportedly fired live ammunition and used water cannons against the protesters, burned their tents and bulldozers ran over some of them.
 The opposition described the event as a massacre.